valentynkt/BackendGarden/content/notes/REST API.md

 ## Pros/Cons

-REST APIs, characterized by their simplicity and statelessness, offer numerous advantages that make them highly popular for web services development.
-However, like any technology, they also have certain limitations.

 > [!success]- Pros
 > - **Simplicity and Ease of Use**: REST uses standard [[HTTP Methods]], making it easy to implement and understand.